PagerDuty/security-training/docs/for_everyone/index.md

 The second is that it's irreversible.
 If you only have the magic string, there's no amount of fancy mathematics or algorithms that can get you back to the password.

-The only way you know that that password goes to that magic string, is if you already knew that that passwords goes to that magic string.
+The only way you know that password goes to that magic string, is if you already knew that passwords goes to that magic string.

 ---